VladPrytula/funcan_rl/Week 1/Day 2.md

 **Motivation:** In reinforcement learning, the central object of study is not a deterministic quantity, but an **expectation**—the average return under a stochastic policy in a stochastic environment.
 The mathematical formalization of expectation is the integral with respect to a probability measure.
 Before we can rigorously define the expected return $\mathbb{E}^{\pi}[G_t]$, or the value function $V^{\pi}(s) = \mathbb{E}^{\pi}\left[\sum_{k=0}^{\infty} \gamma^k R_{t+k} \mid S_t = s\right]$, we must construct a theory of integration that can handle three fundamental challenges that arise inevitably in the analysis of stochastic control systems.

 **Challenge 1: Discontinuous Functions.** The indicator functions of events—fundamental to probability—are not Riemann integrable on arbitrary measurable sets.
 Consider $\mathbf{1}_A(x)$ for a set $A$ that is dense in an interval but has positive measure complement.
 The upper and lower Riemann sums never converge, yet this function represents a perfectly legitimate event in our probability space, and we must be able to compute its expectation.
+In reinforcement learning, consider the event "agent reaches goal state"—represented by $\mathbf{1}_{\text{goal}}(s)$, an indicator function.
+If the goal region has fractured geometry (common in robotics with obstacle-rich environments), this function is discontinuous at the boundary, rendering Riemann integration inadequate.

 **Challenge 2: Unbounded Domains.** State spaces in continuous control are often $\mathbb{R}^n$, which has infinite Lebesgue measure.
 Value functions may have support on all of $\mathbb{R}^n$, and the Riemann integral—fundamentally tied to compact domains—is inadequate for this setting.